aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

     b.
 Set the CloudFormation stack parameters for the ECR repository names to point to the container images built in the step above: LambdaIndexEcrRepositoryName, LambdaOpenSearchSetupEcrRepositoryName, StreamlitImageEcrRepositoryName

     c.
-Set the following CloudFormation stack parameters to Yes:
+Set the following CloudFormation stack parameters to "yes":

     - CreateLambda – This will build the Lambda functions that perform one-time setup of OpenSearch and handle S3 events to keep the OpenSearch indices in sync with files in S3.